tianyikillua/paraview-meshio/README.md

 # ParaView `meshio` Reader / Writer

+**Important notice** [Nico](https://github.com/nschloe) and I both agreed to include this ParaView plugin in the [meshio](https://github.com/nschloe/meshio) library.
+It is now done through the [PR #667](https://github.com/nschloe/meshio/pull/667).
+Hence, this repository is no longer maintained and all future development will be done directly there.

+---

 This repository contains a ParaView Python plugin (`meshioPlugin.py`) that can be loaded by ParaView to read and write all the mesh formats supported by the [meshio](https://github.com/nschloe/meshio) library.

 ## Installation and updates